djosix/SynoChatGPT/README.md

 # SynoChatGPT

-ChatGPT 3.5 bot on Synology Chat.
+ChatGPT bot on Synology Chat that runs on DSM.

 ![demo](demo.png)